 Fern Plants, by themselves or combined with other plantings, make spectacular border plants.

-Most ferns do well in part shade or mottled sunlight, but there are many which tolerate quite a bit of sun, provided they are well-watered.
-Ferns first appear in the fossil record 360 million years ago and come in a fantastic range of texture, color, sizes, and shapes.
+Most ferns do well in part shade or mottled sunlight, but many tolerate quite a bit of sun, provided they are well-watered.
+Ferns first appear in the fossil record 360 million years ago and come in a fantastic range of textures, colors, sizes, and shapes.
 Their versatility and ease of care make them an essential part of a well-rounded garden.
 Favorite ferns at Wholesale Nursery Company include:

-New York Fern is a smaller sized fern with bright green fronds.
+New York Fern is a smaller-sized fern with bright green fronds.

 Ostrich Fern, which can grow up to 6 feet tall.

-Christmas Ferns, which as its name suggests, is a favorite holiday gift.
+Christmas Ferns, which, as its name suggests, is a favorite holiday gift.